-Its name is derived from Joao Pereira de Sousa Botafogo, the Portugues weapon-maker who owned, during colonial times, the land where it stands now.
+Its name is derived from Joao Pereira de Sousa Botafogo, the Portuguese weapon-maker who owned, during colonial times, the land where it stands now.
 From its beachfront, you can have a good view of the Sugarloaf Mountain.

 Blend between the old and new

-Despite its countless condominiums and the apparent contemporary appearance, Botafogo is rich in culture and history.
-Take for instance the 'Museu do Indio,' with its 19th century architecture, which puts on exhibit the various artifacts of Brazil’s tribal groups.
+Despite its countless condominiums and apparent contemporary appearance, Botafogo is rich in culture and history.

-You can see on display the varied costumes, hunting tools, utensils, household equipment and even musical contraptions.
-There are also documents and books that describe what it was like to live during the ancient times.
 You can find another heritage site here, the Villa Lobos Museum.
-It’s that distinct European-style building in Soracaba that can trace its beginnings in 1961 when it was ordered built by the wife of composer Heitor Villa Lobos.
+It’s that distinct European-style building in Soracaba Street that can trace its beginnings in 1961 when it was ordered built by the wife of composer Heitor Villa Lobos.
+In here you can find books, documents, photos, letters, and sheets of music owned by the musician.

+Another museum dedicated to a great Brazilian is the 'Rui Barbosa.'
 The building, featuring a neo-classical design, dates back to 1849.
-But Rui Barbosa, the legal expert, politician and one-time journalist called this his home before passing away in 1923.
+But Rui Barbosa, the legal expert, politician, and one-time journalist called this his home before passing away in 1923.

 Perfect for family trips

-The beach of Botafogo is part of Guanabara Bay, protected from the Atlantic by Sugarloaf Mountain and Urca peninsula.
+The beach of Botafogo is part of Guanabara Bay, protected from the Atlantic by Sugarloaf Mountain and the Urca peninsula.

-It’s perfect for bringing along the kids for walking or cycling on the track built exactly for that.
+It’s perfect for bringing along the kids for walking or cycling on the track built precisely for that.
 The beach unfortunately is not suitable for swimming due to pollution, but it is still an unmissable walk because of the privileged and amazing view of the Sugar Loaf.

 A panoramic view